As COVID protections end, patients classified as ‘medically needy’ fear new barriers to care - NewsBreak

 “I’m hoping with how angry and concerned people are with this that something is going to change, that they aren’t going to unfreeze this and they figure something else out,” Blake said.
 “How are you expecting us to pay our bills, put food on our tables, and pay our bills?”

-The post As COVID protections end, patients classified as ‘medically needy’ fear new barriers to care appeared first on Arizona Mirror .
+The post As COVID protections end, patients classified as ‘medically needy’ fear new barriers to care appeared first on Iowa Capital Dispatch .

 Comments / 0